haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/project/project-upgrade.md

 After you finish upgrading, you can remove `config.php` and create a new, complete file.
 For more information, see [Create a new config.php file](#configphp).
 This file works exactly as `config.local.php`, with additional settings including a list of your enabled modules, additional configurations, and a different name.

 <div class="bs-callout bs-callout-warning" markdown="1">
 You can only delete this file to replace it this one time.
 After generating a correct config.php file, you cannot delete the file to generate a new one.
-For more information, see [Configuration Management and Pipeline Deployment](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html).
+For more information, see [Configuration Management and 管道部署](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html).
 </div>

 ### Update .magento.app.yaml {#magento-app-yaml}